TajaKuzman/Hate-Speech-Classification/README.md

 <img style="width:80%" src="results/Confusion-matrix-implicit-classification.png">

 Interestingly, the prediction of implicit instances seems to be much easier than explicit instances.
+However, we have much more implicit instances in our data than explicit ones which could impact the results.

 ### Experiment 2: Hate Speech